Employer Of Record Poland

 Expanding your business in the Polish market will undoubtedly bring you a lot of benefits, and other than that will give your organization a golden opportunity to expand its operations as well.
 But there are multiple other factors to consider before doing so.
 Polish employment law seems a bit complex and confusing for a company looking forward to entering the country.
 The process behind hiring a workforce in Poland comprises many steps, which are often managed by the Poland Employer of Record.

 While hiring, you need to follow many steps like providing a proper contract to your employees, which will have all the records associated with the work, like working tenure, time, salary, etc. Other than that, a lot of steps are involved in the tax payment, and special emphasis should be given to social security systems as well.
 Before you step into the polish market, it is extremely important that you become familiar with these aspects for properly carrying out your business.

 Payroll in Poland

 The Polish currency is the Polish złoty (PLN) which is 1 PLN equivalent to 0.26USD (approx).
 Employers must know a range of information about the individual they are going to hire as the information will enable the employer to know his employee and enable them to send the salary to his bank account.
-The mandate Employee information includes name, date of birth, address, telephone, postal address, and pension details Nip number, Qualifications, and so on.
+The mandate Employee information includes name, date of birth, address, telephone, postal address, pension details Nip number, Qualifications, and so on.
 Using employer of record services also helps you understand Tax registration requirements that include registration with KRS or CEIDG which holds the responsibility for sending application forms to the Tax Office, ZUS, and GUS (Statistical Office).
 Social security registration includes official Polish registration documents like NIP, REGON, and KRS.
 In Poland, social security comprises of old-age pension, sickness and maternity insurance, invalidity pension, occupational diseases, and insurance against accidents at work.

 Payroll Tax in Poland